-The Baking Texture node converts any procedural texture to image texture.
+This tool converts any procedural texture to image texture.
 So you can use the full potential of procedural textures.
 It is a very useful tool.
 For example, if you want to use DisplacementThe process of utilizing a 2D texture map to generate 3D surface relief.
-As opposed to bump and normal mapping, Displacement mapping does not only provide the illusion of depth but it effectively displaces the actual geometric position of points over the textured surface. in Octane, this can only be done with an image texture.
-With this node, however, it is possible to convert the procedural texture to the image texture and use it in the displacement channel.
+As opposed to bump and normal mapping, Displacement mapping does not only provide the illusion of depth but it effectively displaces the actual geometric position of points over the textured surface. in Octane, you could only do this with image texture.
+With this tool, however, it is possible to convert the procedural texture to the image texture and use it in the displacement channel.

-Resolution - Determines the resolution of the texture to be converted.
+From here you can determine the resolution of the texture to be converted.
 Higher resolutions require more RAM and GPUThe GPU is responsible for displaying graphical elements on a computer display.
 The GPU plays a key role in the Octane rendering process as the CUDA cores are utilized during the rendering process. power.
 If you are going to look closely at your object, it is recommended that you keep the resolution high.
 On the contrary, if you have objects with certain distance, you can keep the resolution low.
 Use completely based on your scene structure and your purpose.

-Texture Type - Determines the bit-depth of the bake texture.
-The options include LDRImage formats that have 8 bits per color channel such as the common image formats JPEG, PNG, GIF among others. or low dynamic range and HDR Linear Space can be used if the image you have uploaded has 32 bit-depth.
+You can think of this option as the bit-depth of the bake texture.
+LDRImage formats that have 8 bits per color channel such as the common image formats JPEG, PNG, GIF among others. stands for 8 bit.
+HDR Linear Space can be used if the image you have uploaded has 32 bit-depth.

-RGB Baking- Converts RGB values according to the type of procedural texture.
-If the procedural texture has RGB values, enable this option.
+Here you can convert RGB values according to the type of procedural texture.
+If your procedural texture has RGB values, enable this option.
 If you are using a greyscale values like in the example above, leave this option off.

 Open topic with navigation